webprogramming260/simon-react/README.md

 ## Converting the app

 One of the big advantages of React is the ability to represent your web application as a modular application instead of a set of interconnected HTML pages.
 The `app.jsx` file represents the application component that is the parent of all our other components.
 To make `app.jsx` the Simon application component we first move the header and footer into the render function for the app.
-Since this is now JSX instead of HTML we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript keyword.
+Since this is now JSX instead of HTML we rename the `class` attribute to be `className` so that it doesn't conflict with the JavaScript `class` keyword.

 ```jsx
 function App() {